Particular/Workshop/README.md

 ### Install the pre-requisites

 To complete the exercises, you require a Windows machine and Visual Studio.
 You must be using a Windows client edition, such as Windows 10, rather than a server edition, such as Windows Server 2016.
-The Particular Platfom Installer does not work on server editions of Windows.
+The Particular Platfom Installer does not support server editions of Windows.

 Please ensure you have followed these steps: